 How to Install Audacity Debian 12, 11 or 10

 Audacity stands out as a premier open-source digital audio editor, trusted by professionals and hobbyists alike.
-Its blend of powerful features and intuitive design has cemented its reputation in the audio editing world.
-This guide is tailored to walk you through the installation of Audacity on Debian 13 Trixie, Debian 12 Bookworm, Debian 11 Bullseye, or Debian 10 Buster.
+Its blend of powerful features and intuitive design has cemented its reputation in audio editing.
+This guide is tailored to walk you through how to install Audacity on Debian 12 Bookworm, Debian 11 Bullseye, or Debian 10 Buster.
 We’ll be focusing on two primary installation avenues using the command line terminal:

 • Apt Package Manager: Directly from Debian’s official repository.